Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Q. Why did the narrator feel embarrassed?

 Ans.
-For making the promise she did not mean.
+For making the promise, she did not mean.

 Q. What did the narrator reply when Saheb asked if her school was ready?